Diatom: Silicification

 Diatom cells are contained within a unique silica cell wall known as a frustule made up of two valves called thecae, that typically overlap one another.
 The biogenic silica composing the cell wall is synthesised intracellularly by the polymerisation of silicic acid monomers.
 This material is then extruded to the cell exterior and added to the wall.
 In most species, when a diatom divides to produce two daughter cells, each cell keeps one of the two-halves and grows a smaller half within it.
 As a result, after each division cycle, the average size of diatom cells in the population gets smaller.
-Once such cells reach a certain minimum size, rather than simply divide, they reverse this decline by forming an auxospore.
-This expands in size to give rise to a much larger cell, which then returns to size-diminishing divisions.
-Auxospore production is almost always linked to meiosis and sexual reproduction.
+Once such cells reach a certain minimum size, rather than simply divide, they reverse this decline by forming an auxospore, usually through meiosis and sexual reproduction, but exceptions exist.
+The auxospore expands in size to give rise to a much larger cell, which then returns to size-diminishing divisions.

 The exact mechanism of transferring silica absorbed by the diatom to the cell wall is unknown.
 Much of the sequencing of diatom genes comes from the search for the mechanism of silica uptake and deposition in nano-scale patterns in the frustule.
 The most success in this area has come from two species, Thalassiosira pseudonana, which has become the model species, as the whole genome was sequenced and methods for genetic control were established, and Cylindrotheca fusiformis, in which the important silica deposition proteins silaffins were first discovered.
 Silaffins, sets of polycationic peptides, were found in C. fusiformis cell walls and can generate intricate silica structures.
 These structures demonstrated pores of sizes characteristic to diatom patterns.
 When T. pseudonana underwent genome analysis it was found that it encoded a urea cycle, including a higher number of polyamines than most genomes, as well as three distinct silica transport genes.
 In a phylogenetic study on silica transport genes from 8 diverse groups of diatoms, silica transport was found to generally group with species.
 This study also found structural differences between the silica transporters of pennate (bilateral symmetry) and centric (radial symmetry) diatoms.
 The sequences compared in this study were used to create a diverse background in order to identify residues that differentiate function in the silica deposition process.
 Additionally, the same study found that a number of the regions were conserved within species, likely the base structure of silica transport.